Akohjesse/reUseMl/README.md

-# reUseMl
+# ReUseMarkup
-You create your html components and use the reUseMl script to render them
+You create your html components and use the reUseMl script to render them to your html document
 # Installation
  For your simple usage of ReUSe dowload from [Here](https://github.com/Akohjesse/reUseMl/archive/refs/tags/v1.2.zip)